anubhavshavaran/anubhavshavaran.github.io/README.md

 # Hey there! 👋
 Welcome to my GitHub!
-I'm **Anubhav Shavaran**, a passionate Full-Stack Developer based in Pune, India.
+I'm **Anubhav Shavaran**, a passionate Full-Stack Developer.
 I love building innovative solutions and diving deep into the latest web and app technologies.

 ---